George Ceithaml

 George Frank Ceithaml (/ˈsaɪhæməl/ SY-ham-əl; February 10, 1921 - May 24, 2012) was an American football quarterback and coach.
 He was the starting quarterback for Fritz Crisler's University of Michigan football teams in 1941 and 1942.
 Crisler later called Ceithaml "the smartest player he ever taught."
 Ceithaml was selected as the quarterback on the 1942 All-Big Ten Conference team, the captain of the 1942 All-American Blocking Team, and was the 19th player selected in the 1943 NFL draft.
 He later served as an assistant football coach at Michigan and the University of Southern California.

-Early years
+Early life

 Ceithaml was born in Chicago and raised on the city's South Side.
 He was an All-City quarterback two straight years for Lindbloom High School.

 University of Michigan

 In 1939 Ceithaml enrolled at the University of Michigan and joined the football team at the beginning of the Fritz Crisler era.
 He was 6-feet tall and weighed 184 pounds as a football player at Michigan.

 As a sophomore in 1940 Ceithaml was the backup quarterback to Forest Evashevski on a team the included All-American Tom Harmon.
 Ceithaml first saw substantial playing time in November 1940 leading the press to report: "George Ceithaml has ended Michigan's two-year search for a capable substitute for Forest Evashevski.
 Ceithaml, a 190-pound sophomore, turned in a fine performance calling signals and blocking for the Wolverines against Pennsylvania."
 Ceithaml received the 1940 Meyer Morton Award, established by the University of Michigan's "M" Club to recognize the underclassman who shows the greatest development and most promise as a football player.

 During his junior and senior years in 1941 and 1942, Ceithaml started all 18 of Michigan's games and played on defense as well as offense.
 In 1941, he started all eight games for a Michigan team that went 6-1-1 and finished the season ranked No. 5 in the final Associated Press poll.
 As a senior in 1942, he started all ten games and was selected as the captain during a season in which the Wolverines finished with a record of 7-3 and were ranked No. 9 in the country in the final Associated Press poll.